avast/retdec/README.md

 ### Process

-**Warning: Currently, RetDec has to be installed into a clean, dedicated directory.
-Do NOT install it into `/usr`, `/usr/local`, etc. because our build system is not yet ready for system-wide installations.
-So, when running `cmake`, always set `-DCMAKE_INSTALL_PREFIX=<path>` to a directory that will be used just by RetDec.
-For more details, see [#12](https://github.com/avast-tl/retdec/issues/12).**
+Note: Although RetDec now supports system-wide installation, we recommend installing it locally into a designated directory.
+When running `cmake`, set `-DCMAKE_INSTALL_PREFIX=<path>` to a directory that will be used by RetDec (e.g. `$HOME/projects/retdec-install` on Linux and macOS, and `C:\projects\retdec-install` on Windows).

 * Clone the repository:
   * `git clone https://github.com/avast-tl/retdec`